Safety Tips & Fall Prevention Tips

 Falls are common to people with Parkinson’s disease.
 Use some of these safety tips to help prevent or avoid falls and other injuries.

-- Wearing correct footwear is important.
-Low heeled shoes are best.
+- Wear proper footwear.
+Low heeled shoes are best

-- Use walking aids such as walking sticks or frames if necessary.
+- Use walking aids such as walking poles or walkers if necessary

 - Light switches should be within easy reach from the bed.